 After the control plane initializes, you must immediately configure operators that are not available.
-This ensures their availability.
-Example: image-registry.
-For more information, see Initial Operator Configuration.
-This action is taken using the sudo user logged in on the bastion host or provision server as this user.
+This ensures their availability (for example image-registry).
+For more information, see section Initial Operator Configuration.
+This action is taken using the sudo user logged in on the bastion host or provision server.